Environment Variables

 Example:

-- Workers communicate with the control-plane via gRPC for all database operations
+- Workers communicate with the server via gRPC for all database operations

 WORKER_GRPC_AUTH_TOKEN